 2.)
 We need to annihilate the stigma of postpartum depression.

-Check it out!
-I’ve added to this list in my new post!
+Check it out – I’ve added to this list!

 This comprehensive guide to maternal mental health disorders from Parenting Pod offers plenty of information to help you understand your symptoms.

-We don’t speak up about postpartum depression because society has led us to believe that having postpartum depression is our fault.
+We don’t speak up about postpartum depression because society has led us to believe that having a mental illness is our fault.
 Admitting to it is admitting that we were one of the weak ones who fell susceptible to the curse that is postpartum depression.
 We feel like terrible people for thinking and feeling the way we do, even though we have no control over it.

 This is not the way it was supposed to happen.
 In our dreams of becoming mothers we pictured it blissful and beautiful.
 We imagined sitting in a rocking chair, singing lullabies to a sleepy, happy baby.
 And when it wasn’t like this, we felt like we had failed.
 We failed our children and robbed them of a happy childhood.
 We failed our spouses and robbed them of a happy marriage.
 We failed ourselves and all of our dreams of motherhood.
 No one ever wants to admit that they are a failure.

 It’s a sad truth that many women who open up about postpartum depression still don’t get the help they need.
 Unless you already have a trusting relationship with a medical professional it can be difficult to find the right person to seek help from with such a personal matter.
 The fear is that we’ll be told we’re over-exaggerating, drug seekers or that it’s all in our head, so we just don’t speak up about postpartum depression.

 Regardless of how difficult it is to find good help, it’s so necessary to seek treatment.
 Postpartum depression will NOT go away on it’s own, and even if the feelings do subside after a while, there is always chance of a relapse.